Get Started Free

 Implementation

 Many event processing technologies support this operation.
-The streaming database ksqlDB provides an EXPLODE() table function, which takes an array and outputs one value for each of the elements of the array.
-The example below processes each input Event, un-nesting the array and generating new Events for each element, with new column names.
+Apache Flink® SQL supports expanding an array into multiple events via the UNNEST function.
+The example below processes each input Event, un-nesting the array and generating new Events for each element.

 The Apache Kafka® client library Kafka Streams has an analogous method, called flatMap().
 The example below processes each input Event and generates new Events, with new keys and values.